trapcodeio/proxy-undefined/readme.md

 ```

 ### Why ProxyJs
-When working with api's or objects, in some cases you may not know if a value optional on an object
+When working with api's or objects, in some cases you may not know if a value exists on an object
 and it will result to doing something like

 ```javascript